Hans-Bananendans/Helmholtz-Cage-Toolkit/README.md

 source .venv/bin/activate
 ```

-Then clone the repository and install the requirements:
+Then clone the repository and install it as a package, using `setup.py`:
 ```bash
 git clone https://github.com/Hans-Bananendans/Helmholtz-Cage-Toolkit.git
 pip install .